 Tom Watson

-Originally from Oregon, I'm currently based in Amsterdam with my wife, two boys, and a small dog.
+Originally from Oregon, I'm currently based in Amsterdam with my wife, two boys, and a dog.

 Not short.